JetBrains/guide/site/go/tutorials/bookstore_rest_api/introduction/index.md

   <br><br>
 - **Standard Library**: Go comes with a rich standard library that provides support for various tasks such as networking, encryption, HTTP servers, and more.
 This eliminates the need for third-party libraries for many common tasks.
   <br><br>
-- **Cross-Platform**: Go is designed to be portable and runs on multiple platforms, including Linux, macOS, Windows, and more.
+- **Cross-Platform**: Go is designed to be portable and runs on multiple platforms.

-Overall, Go is a versatile language suitable for a wide range of applications, from web development to system programming, cloud services, and more.Its simplicity, efficiency, and built-in concurrency support make it an attractive choice for many developers and organizations.
+Overall, Go is a versatile language suitable for a wide range of applications, from web development to system programming, cloud services, and more.
+It's simplicity, efficiency, and built-in concurrency support make it an attractive choice for many developers and organizations.

 ## Gin